Membership Geeks

 More specifically – should I use a Facebook group, or an online forum?

-Members having immediate access to the community, as well as the ability to more closely integrate forum solutions such as bbPress or IPBoard into the member experience are key to actually getting your members taking part.
+Members will have immediate access to your community.
+And having the ability to more closely integrate forum solutions such as bbPress or IPBoard into the member experience are key to actually getting your members to take part.

-When creating your membership site, you'll reach a point shortly before launching where you should be running a “beta test”, enrolling a small group of members at either a reduced rate or for free, with the purpose of having them extensively test everything on your site.
+When creating your membership site, you'll reach a point shortly before launching where you should be running a “beta test”.
+Enrol a small group of members at either a reduced rate or for free, with the purpose of having them extensively test everything on your site.

-These testers could essentially become a “seed group” for your community too – tasked with starting and participating in discussions, so that when the doors to your site open there's already momentum within the community.
+These testers could essentially become a “seed group” for your community too… They're tasked with starting and participating in discussions, so that when the doors to your site open, there's already momentum within the community.

 Start small in terms of forum sections